PacktPublishing/Hands-On-Object-Oriented-Programming-with-CSharp/Chapters/Chapter_2_HelloOOPsClassesAndObjects.md

 }
 ```

 Here we can see we have two methods with the same name AddNumbers.
 Normally its not allowed to have the same name for a method if the signature is not different.
 As the parameters are different its allowed by the compiler.
+And writing a method with same name as another but with different parameters is called method overloading.
+Its a kind of Polymorphism.

-### Abstraction
+Dynamic polymorphism is the use of Abstract class.
+When you write an abstract class, no instance can be created from that abstract class.
+When any other class uses or implements that abstract class, the class also has to implement the abstract methods of that abstract class.
+And as different classes can implement the abstract class and can have different implementation of the abstract methods, a polymorphic behavior is achieved.
+Same named methods but different implementation.